ibm-cloud-docs/dr-automation-powervs/command-reference.md

 `create`- Create and deploy the orchestrator virtual machine in the specified workspace and configuration to manage disaster recovery.
 `last-operation`- Retrieve the status and details of the most recent operation performed on the specified service instance, such as provisioning, updating, or deprovisioning.

->**Note**: All the cli example outputs are shown below in `json` format.By default, cli output is shown in table format.To change the output format of cli, add --ouput <format> at  the end of cli command.
+>**Note**: All the cli example outputs are shown below in `json` format.By default, cli output display in table format.To change the output format of cli, add `--output <format>` at  the end of command.

-## Api key
+## Api Key
 {: #power-hadr-api-key-cli}

-Manage apikey
+Manage apikey.

 ```sh
 ibmcloud power-hadr pdr api-key --help